rcardin/rcardin.github.io/_drafts/resolve-me-implicitly.markdown

 I suppose that you are asking why are we talking about currying instead of dependency injection.
 Be patient.

 ### Implicits
+Implicits are another awsome feature of the Scala programming language.
+Hated by someone and feared by most, implicits can be applied to resolve many kind of problems, from automatic conversion between two types, to automatic resolution of dependencies.
+What we are going to explain is how _implicit parameters_ work in Scala.

+The parameters of a function (or a method) can be marked with the keyword `implicit`.
+In this case the _compiler_ will automagically looks for a value to supply to the parameters marked as `implicit` with the function call.
+Here is a simple example, taken directly from the Scala SDK:

+{% highlight scala %}
+object Future {
+  def apply[T](body: => T)(implicit execctx: ExecutionContext): Future[T]
+}

+// Usage - thanks to Stanislav Spiridonov for the funny example :) import scala.concurrent._ import scala.concurrent.ExecutionContext.Implicits.global

+val beast = hell.createBeastFor(credentials)
+val f: Future[Option[Blood]] = Future {
+  beast.rape(user)
+}
+{% endhighlight %}

+In the above example, the parameter `execctx` of method `apply` is automatically resolved and provided by the compiler to the program.
+How does the Scala compiler know how to resolve  `implicit` parameters?
+Compiler search for an object that have the same type of an `implicit` parameter and that is declared using the word `implicit`.
+In the case of `execctx` in the `object scala.concurrent.ExecutionContext.Implicits` is defined the constant `global`.

+{% highlight scala %}
+implicit lazy val global: ExecutionContext = ???
+{% endhighlight %}

+During implicits resolution, the compiler search for `var/val/def` that are available in the same scope of the function that as some parameters marked as `implicit`.

+Implicit resolution is also one of the reasons why Scala compiler is so slow.
+In fact, implicit resoltion has not any impact on runtime performances, as it is done completly at compile time.
+For a more detailed explanation on implicit resolution, have a look at [Implicit Parameter Resolution](http://daily-scala.blogspot.it/2010/04/implicit-parameter-resolution.html)

+So far, so good.
+We just added another piece to our dependency injection puzzle.
+Now it's time to put all the ingredients togheter and bake a tasty dependency injection cake.

+### Dependency Injection using implicits
 TODO

 ## Refereces